zarinplus/docs/README.md

 ### Verify Transaction

-After the buyers make the payment with their points we redirect them to the `success` URL you previously provided to us.
+After the buyers make the payment with their points, We redirect them to the `success` URL you previously provided to us.
 Now you should verfiy the payment transaction.

 	http://www.mystore.com/success/?authority={authority}